 To be clear, our focus here is on the effects of voting laws on partisan election outcomes.
-Voting laws are hotly contested for reasons other than their effects on partisan election outcomes, such as that they are morally good or bad, that they are administered well or poorly, that they cost or save taxpayers money, that they are motivated by racism or other forms of prejudice, that they increase or decrease election security, and so on.
+Voting laws are hotly contested for reasons other than their effects on partisan election outcomes, such as that they are morally good or bad, that they are administered well or poorly, that they cost or save taxpayers money, that they are motivated by racism or other forms of prejudice, that they violate state or federal law, that they increase or decrease election security, and so on.
 Our essay makes no comment on any of these legitimate concerns.
+We also focus our essay on how laws are administered after districts are drawn, setting aside important questions about the effects of partisan gerrymandering.